 The Next Generation of Brain Health Diagnostics

-Unlocking the power of cellular saliva to detect brain injury at the point of care.
+Unlocking the power of cellular saliva to detect brain injury and dementia at the point of care.

-For years, the challenge in saliva diagnostics has been the low and highly variable biomarker concentration in the saliva fluid.
+For years, the challenge in saliva diagnostics has been the low and highly variable biomarker concentration in the standard specimen — the saliva fluid.

-We have fundamentally changed saliva diagnostics by showing that Saliva contains live cells expressing disease biomarkers.
+We have fundamentally changed saliva diagnostics by showing that Saliva contains a high concentration of live cells expressing disease biomarkers.

-Our patented saliva assay measures cellular and fluid biomarkers, yielding >100 times higher and 7-fold less variable biomarker concentration than the standard fluid assays.
-This breakthrough allows BrainGuardian™ to detect the saliva-based TBI biomarker using a rapid lateral flow test — no laboratory equipment required.
+This breakthrough allows our BrainGuardian™ to detect the saliva-based TBI biomarker using a rapid lateral flow test — no laboratory equipment required.

 Standard saliva specimen (low biomarker concentration, no rapid test) versus saliva specimen with cells (high biomarker concentration, rapid test possible)